stacsnssce/webdata/activities/act14.md

 ---
 # Launch of YouTube channel "The Abstraction"

-A YouTube channel was made by  in association with the Students Association of Computer Science - STACS, NSS College of Engineering.
+A YouTube video was made by "The Abstraction" in association with the Students Association of Computer Science - STACS, NSS College of Engineering.
 This was a great step during the time of lockdown.
-The videos were based on setting up development environment and basics of git.
+Futher videos were based on setting up development environment and basics of git.

 ![](https://github.com/stacsnssce/webassets/blob/master/activities/abstraction.png?raw=true)